Table of Contents

 The 4-day work week is one of the evergreen discussion topics in the labor market environment.
 It regularly pops up in conferences and in the media as more governments and private sector representatives conduct trials on moving to shorter hours.

 The recent success of the Icelandic 4-day work week experiment created a buzz by proving the effectiveness of this approach.
-Over four years, among 2,500 workers across a number of sectors in Iceland, it found that employees exhibited “greater well-being, improved work-life balance and a better co-operative spirit in the workplace — all while maintaining existing standards of performance and productivity.“
+Over four years, among 2,500 employees across a number of sectors in Iceland, it found that people exhibited “greater well-being, improved work-life balance and a better co-operative spirit in the workplace — all while maintaining existing standards of performance and productivity.“

 So, it raises the question – should we all consider the switch to working 28-30 hours instead of 40?
 And if so, how?